 Gallery address: Via delle beccherie 55, Matera, Italy

 Four storied building’s busy staircases are lively by steps of clients.
-Girls for converting themselves as woman putting all make up from her dear make up box and double lighten up their cheeks with cheap blusher.
+Girls for converting themselves as women putting all make up from her dearest make up box and keeps doubling lighten up their cheeks with cheap blusher.
 For killing hunger each moment they have drunk tears and fighting with each other to get same client for a night.
 Excess make up, vulgar cloths and even by showing off most of the female fascinated body parts these girls can not satisfied their MADAMs.

-In the race by standing full day on a door dressed like this they have to show their madam their extra talent for hunting a client.
-While few of them get tired of being waiting and being rejected, lastly may get one/two clients at the last moment of very tiring publicity.
+In the race by standing full day beside the door dressed like this they have to show their madam their extra talent for hunting a client.
+While few of them get tired of being waiting and being rejected, lastly they may get one/two clients at the last moment of their very tiring publicity.
 Then the bargaining starts.
-It’s bargaining of beauty, the outer seal.
-Minimum 100 tk – to maximum 500 tk depends on the job’s creativity and longevity.
-Either a client comes for an hour, for a night or for several nights they never bother to enter into the corridor of these beautiful dolls’s heart.
-They rather treated as a toy of entertainment.
+It’s the bargaining of beauty, the outer shell.
+Minimum 100 Tk – to maximum 500 Tk depends on the job’s creativity and longevity.
+Either a client comes for an hour, for a night or for several nights they never bother to enter into the corridor of these beautiful doll’s heart.
+They rather treated her as a toy of entertainment.

 Fighting over getting men at night does not change relationship between themselves on the day.
 An unknown bonding for each other has tied them up and takes care of them in dear need.
 That’s why, when a girl out of frustration cut her full hand with blade just to torture herself, her roommate wipe it off and put medicine on it.
 A six feet by six feet room is world for 3-4 girls, so when customer leave they decorate the bed with flowery bed sheet or place artificial flower for adding beauty of it.
 Knowing a home never will come in their life still they care for their small room as like their house.

 Their day passes by.
-One day visibly wrinkles can no longer hidden by heavy make up, they started losing clients, then nights come when they had no one, then they become nanny of younger sex worker. & finally after death their bodies can be buried in a cemetery, though still in a separate one.
+One day visibly wrinkles can no longer hide by their heavy make up, then they started losing clients, then one night come when they had no one, and they become nanny of younger sex worker.
+Finally after death their bodies can be buried in a cemetery, though still in a separate one.
 But better than having their remains floating in the river covered by a sheet which previously practiced as ritual.
 Their existence remains in their tank which preserve full of their life memories, which lastly kept by their dear one if someone still have time to recall a sex worker.

 “Its been 12 years I am familiar to them.
 Not only as a photographer but also as a brother.
-In the photograph, I am seating with my one of sister from Tangail brothel.
-Whenever I go there, she runs towards me by calling “Akash Bhai”, she brings sweet, tea & speaks lot about her dreams.
+In the photograph, I am seating with my one of the sister from Tangail brothel.
+Whenever I go there, she runs towards me by calling “Akash Bhai”, she brings sweet, tea and speaks and talked lot about her dreams.
 These girls are weak for affection as I once treated her as sister now she granted me as her brother.
 No one knows the story of those faceless girls who are sold by their boyfriend, husband or parents.
-This is one way journey to brothels a place that is everything to them.
-By documenting on them I would like to spread their story of pains which are only locked into their own madam’s castle. .
-I can also tell about one girl from those uncountable faces.
+This is one way journey to brothel a place that is everything to them.
+By documenting on them I would like to spread their story of pains which are only locked into their own madam’s castle.
+I can also recall about one girl from those uncountable faces.
 Unsurprisingly – and despite her name – Asha isn’t very hopeful for her own future.
 ‘I don’t think I’ll ever get married or have children,’ she says.
 ‘No one will marry me.
 If they did they’d only keep me for two or three days, and then they’d sell me back.’
-She is more streetwise than some of the other girls here, many of whom share a tragic dream that one day a knight in shining armour will arrive, to carry them off; then they will marry him, have his babies and love him forever.
-I wish there would be a knight in shining armour will surly arrives, to carry them off from this living hell!
+She is more streetwise than some of the other girls here, many of whom share a tragic dream that one day a knight in shining Armour will arrive, to carry them off; then they will marry him, have his babies and love him forever.
+I wish there would be a knight in shining Armour will surly arrive, to carry them off from this living hell!
 I wish and I really wish!” – GMB Akash